B64-Cryptzo/OneStepGPS-Hiring/README.md

 ## How to Run

 1. **Clone the repository** to your local machine.
-2. **Ensure you have Node.js**, Vue CLI, Go installed, and any other required dependencies for both the frontend and backend.
+2. **Ensure you have** Node.js, Vue CLI, Go installed, and any other required dependencies for both the frontend and backend.
 3. **Run the batch script**:
    - Simply double-click `launchFrontendAndBackend.bat` to start both the frontend and backend servers.
    - The batch file will automatically launch the webpage in your browser, which should be available at `http://localhost:3000`.